LostArtefacts/TRX/docs/trx/lua/reference/OBJECTS.md

     Methods:

     - <a id="objects.Object.get_default_names" name="objects.Object.get_default_names"></a>[lua]`object:get_default_names()`
-      The compile-time English names, which a lookup falls back on before a language file is loaded.
+      The compile-time English names.
+A lookup tries these when the player's language has no matching name.
 Prefer [`default_names`](#objects.Object.default_names).

       Returns: a list of string.